mukundha/hipster-apim-demo/labs/identity_platform/README.md

-# Cloud Identity Demo
+# Google Cloud Identity Platform Demo
-This documentation provides details for how to configure and setup GCP Apigee & Cloud Identity Platform with the Hipster App.
+This documentation provides details for how to configure and setup GCP Apigee & Identity Platform with the Hipster App.

 * [Prerequisites](#prereqs)
   * [Setup GKE](#setup_gke)